otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-encapsulation-and-adts.md

 Implement the following:

-1. Lookup the value with the key "ID721001"
+1. Use the `Lookup` method to lookup the value associated with the key "ID721001" in `myMap`
-2. Remove the key-value pair with the key "ID607001"
+2. Use the `Remove` method to remove the key-value pair with the key "ID607001" from `myMap`.
-3. Lookup the value with the key "ID607001"
+3. Use the `Lookup` method to lookup the value associated with the key "ID607001" in `myMap`

 ## Task 4: